AnElectricalEngineer/OS-Wet-HW1/README.md

 ## Build from source

 To build from source, first clone the repository.
-Then open a terminal in the folder where you cloned the repository and run `make`.
+Then open a terminal in the directory into which you cloned the repository and run `make`.